Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Evaluation Methodology

 \subsection{Evaluation Metrics}

-We use the Answerable-Unanswerable Confusion Matrix (AUCM) to compute the metrics for the observed predictions (see figure \ref{fig:AUCM_and_AA}-(A)).
-As illustrated in the AUCM, the MCQs are either Answerable or Unanswerable (detailed in section \ref{sec:dataset}) and the LLM prediction is either an abstention option, i.e., IDK/NOTA, or a candidate option.
-All answerable samples are considered positive as their ground truth is a candidate option and all unanswerable samples are considered negative as their ground truth is the `IDK/ NOTA' option.
-For Answerable questions, if the model prediction is a candidate option, and is correct it creates True Positives ($TP$) whereas if is incorrect it creates False Positives ($FP$).
-Abstaining to answer an Unanswerable question generates True Negatives ($TN$) whereas failing to abstain from the same would generate $FP$.
-If the LLM abstains for an answerable question, it creates False Negatives ($FN$).
-To quantify how often a model abstains, we define a new metric, called Abstention Rate ($\mathcal{AR}$):
+We introduce a modified confusion matrix, the AUCM, specifically tailored to compute metrics for abstention evaluation (figure \ref{fig:AUCM}).
+The AUCM categorizes MCQs as either Answerable or Unanswerable (section \ref{sec:dataset}) with LLM predictions being either abstentions (IDK/NOTA) or candidate answers.
+Answerable MCQs generate True Positives ($TP$) if the correct option is selected by LLM or False Positives ($FP$) if a wrong non-IDK option is chosen.
+Abstentions (choosing IDK) on Answerable questions create False Negatives ($FN$).
+Unanswerable MCQs are considered negative class, with their ground truth being always the `IDK/NOTA' option.
+Correct abstention (choosing IDK) generates True Negatives ($TN$), while failing to do so results in $FP$.
+Using these definitions, to quantify how often a model abstains, we introduce a simple metric, called Abstention Rate ($\mathcal{AR}$):

+where $|\mathcal{D}|$ is the number of QAs in the dataset.
+Moreover, we define the Answerable Accuracy, $\mathcal{AAC}$, measuring the accuracy of correct option selection in answerable QAs and Unanswerable Accuracy, $\mathcal{UAC}$, measuring the accuracy of abstention in unanswerable QA: